Gokul7904231/Learn_With_Jiji/README.md

   build/app/outputs/flutter-apk/app-debug.apk
 ```

----

-##Security Considerations
+## Security Considerations

-No API keys used
+*No API keys used

-No sensitive data stored
+*No sensitive data stored

-No network calls implemented
+*No network calls implemented

-##AI Tools Used
+## AI Tools Used

 AI tools were used to support productivity and clarity during development, rather than replacing understanding or implementation.